ichord/At.js/README.md

 * Listener events can be bound to multiple textareas
 * Format returned data using templates
 * Keyboard controls in addition to mouse
-    `Tab` or `Enter` keys select the value, `Up` and `Down` navigate between values `Right` and `left` will research the keyword.
+    `Tab` or `Enter` keys select the value, `Up` and `Down` navigates between values, `Right` and `left` will research the keyword.
-* Customer data handlers and template renders by a group of configurable callbacks.
+* Custom data handlers and template rendering by a group of configurable callbacks.
 * Support AMD

 ### Requirements